elastic/cloudbeat/dev-docs/Cloud-Env-Testing.md

 4. Optionally, modify other input values if required:

-    - `docker-image-override` (optional): Use this to replace the default Docker image for build candidate (BC) versions.
+    - `docker-image-override` (optional): Use this to replace the default Docker image for build candidate (BC) or SNAPSHOT versions.
       Provide the full image path.
 Leave this field blank for snapshot versions.
 Follow this format for the image
       path: `docker.elastic.co/cloud-release/elastic-agent-cloud:8.8.1-9ac7eb02`.
+If you're not sure where to get this image path from, look for message like [this](https://elastic.slack.com/archives/C0JFN9HJL/p1689227472876399) in
+      #mission-control channel, you can see it specify the stack version and the BC commit sha in the first line,
+      e.g. `elastic / unified-release - staging # 8.9 - 11 - 8.9.0-c6bb8f7a Success after 4 hr 58 min`.
+Now just copy it
+      and replace it the image path: `docker.elastic.co/cloud-release/elastic-agent-cloud:8.9.0-c6bb8f7a`.

     - `cleanup-env` (optional): Set to `true` if you want the resources to be cleaned up after provisioning.
       Default: `false`.